-12.9.
+13.2.
 Summary of Effects and Conclusions

-- 12.9.1.
-This chapter has considered the likely significant effects of the Scheme upon cultural heritage receptors (both archaeological and built heritage) during its construction and operation. - 12.9.2.
-Following the implementation of mitigation measures comprising a programme of archaeological works, it is considered that the Scheme will have no significant effects upon archaeological receptors; the programme of works will offset the physical loss of archaeological remains within the application site.
-The programme of works can be secured by an appropriately worded requirement within the DCO. - 12.9.3.
-Following the inclusion of embedded mitigation measures it is considered that, after a fifteen year period, the Scheme will have no significant effects upon designated built heritage or archaeological receptors.
+13.2.1.
+This Chapter has considered the likely significant effects of the EMG2 Project upon cultural heritage receptors (both archaeological and built heritage) during its construction and operation.

+- 13.2.2.
+Following the implementation of mitigation measures associated with the DCO Application comprising a programme of archaeological works, it is considered that there will be no significant effects upon archaeological receptors; the programme of works will offset the physical loss of archaeological remains within the DCO Order Limits.
+The programme of works will be secured by an appropriately worded requirement within the DCO (see Requirement 13 of the draft DCO (Document DCO 3.1)). - 13.2.3.
+Following the inclusion of embedded mitigation measures it is considered that, after a fifteenyear period, development associated with the DCO Application will have no significant effects upon designated built heritage or archaeological receptors.